microsoft/coyote/docs/ref/Microsoft.Coyote.Rewriting/RewritingSignatureAttribute.md

 | readonly [Version](RewritingSignatureAttribute/Version.md) | The version of Coyote used for the rewriting. |

 ## Remarks

 If this attribute is applied to an assembly manifest, it denotes that the assembly has been rewritten.

+If this attribute is applied to an assembly manifest, it denotes that the assembly has been rewritten.